"We independently review the products we recommend! When you buy through links on AHealthyBowl.com, We may earn an affiliate commission. Learn more"

 Tips for the perfect Melomakarona dough

-- Melomakarona dough should be prepared and used on the same day.
-If you knead the dough and keep it for next-day use, the oil may separate leaving the dough in an awful shape.
+- Make sure to prepare and use the Melomakarona dough on the same day, because if you knead the dough and keep it for next-day use, the oil may separate leaving the dough in an awful shape.

-- If you are using an electric mixer, be sure to knead the dough on medium-low speed and just for a while.
+- If you are using an electric mixer, be sure to knead the dough on medium-low speed for a 5-8 minutes depending on the consistency you want.
 If the dough is overworked, the oil may separate.

 - Use only the amount of dough specified for this recipe.
-If you add too much dough, the cookies will be baked tough and will break.
+By adding too much dough, the cookies will be become tough and break.
 If you think the dough is getting sticky, allow it to rest for 10 to 15 minutes and knead again.
 If it is still sticky, add a little amount of flour.

 Ingredients For Melomakarona